kamailio/kamailio-wiki/docs/cookbooks/4.2.x/pseudovariables.md

 ### $T_reply_ruid

 -   the ruid stored in the current branch of the transaction.
 The ruid is stored in a branch from the details in a contact binding.
-In a event_route\[tm:branch-failure\] block, this is the ruid of the branch that sent a failure reply.
+In an event_route\[tm:branch-failure\] block, this is the ruid of the branch that sent a failure reply.
 In a failure_route\[\] block, this is the ruid of the winning failure response.